satreix/dotfiles/README.md

 # Dotfiles

-## Install
+## Instalation

-After using *Gnu stow* for some time now, I'm back to manually symlinking the configurations I need.
+I manually symlink the configurations I need.
 I rely on `autojump`, `pygmentize`, `zsh-syntax-highlighting` and other CLI goodies to enhance `zsh` experience.

 ## Components